Preparing and Operating Crawler Cranes – above 10 tonnes – to Lift and Transfer Loads in the Workplace

 Core ideas you must understand for this topic

-• Environmental awareness: Minimising environmental impact through proper waste management, spill prevention, and noise reduction during plant operations.
+• Environmental awareness: Minimizing environmental impact through proper waste handling, spill prevention, and noise control, as well as understanding site-specific environmental constraints.

 Learning Objectives